lichengshengHK/iDVC/README.md

 # DVC
 Digital Volume Correlation GUI Based on Matlab2019b.

-It is free to use for personal or reaserch.
+It is free for reaserch.

 The 2D tool : https://github.com/lichengshengHK/FreeDIC